What is a Living Trust?

 - In most cases a Will and Power of Attorney will serve the same purpose as a Living Trust.
 The Power of Attorney will allow someone you designate to manage your financial affairs for you if you are unable to do so, and the Will specifies who receives your assets after your death.
 Plus, as explained in more detail below, a Will and Power of Attorney usually cost less and require less maintenance than a Living Trust.

 - Living Trusts tend to be more costly and time-consuming.
-Most of the Living Trust packages we see cost between $1,500 - $2,500.
 In addition to the initial setup expense, the client must transfer all her assets into the trust, which will require preparing and recording deeds to all her real estate, and a bill of sale to all her personal property.
-These documents and fees typically add another $150 or so to the cost, or more if the estate is large.
 A fair amount of time will also be required to ensure that all accounts, insurance, leases, vehicle titles, and the like are changed into the name of the trust, and to review the status of your assets as the years go by to make sure that new assets you acquire are properly titled in the name of the trust.
 Finally, as discussed above, a probate may still be required for the Pour-Over Will to transfer any other assets into the trust on your death.
-Figure at least $750 for that expense.
-Total it all up, and a Living Trust for a routine estate will conservatively cost between $1,500 and $3,400, plus whatever your time is worth in maintaining the trust during your lifetime.
-By comparison, a basic Will and Power of Attorney only cost about $300 up front, plus another $1,000 or so for a routine probate after your death.

 Unfortunately we find over and over again that Living Trusts are not adequately explained, and that they are frequently sold to people who are not likely to benefit from them.
 Often the presentation is made as a "package" deal that is ridiculously over-priced, and usually does not include the additional documents necessary to transfer assets into the trust.
 Our elderly clients seem to be particularly at risk from high-pressure salesmen who visit them in their homes, or who conduct traveling "seminars" on probate avoidance.
 The problem of Living Trust scams has become so serious that the Texas Attorney General [PDF] and the State Bar of Texas [PDF] have started public education campaigns to help people protect themselves.
 If you have been the victim of a Living Trust scam, please consider filing a complaint [PDF].

-Living Trusts have their place and can be useful in some situations.
-More often than not, however, the same objectives can be accomplished with less time and expense using other estate planning tools.
+Living Trusts have their place and are very useful in the right situations.
+However, they are not a "cure-all" and can needlessly complicate your affairs if not done correctly.
 If you're looking for an estate planning lawyer in Killeen, Texas, call the law firm of Roberts & Roberts to discuss whether a Living Trust is the right option for you.